Waxing

 There is high New Moon ocean tide on this date.
 Combined Sun and Moon gravitational tidal force working on Earth is strong, because of the Sun-Moon-Earth syzygy alignment.

 The length of the lunation is 29 days, 8 hours and 15 minutes.
 It is 1 hour and 52 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 4 hours and 29 minutes shorter than the mean synodic month length.
 It is 1 hour and 40 minutes longer compared to 21st century's shortest synodic month length.

-The true anomaly is ∠4.6°.
-At the beginning of the next synodic month the true anomaly is going to be ∠20.4°.
+The true anomaly of the Moon orbit is ∠4.6° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠20.4°.

-Moon is at perigee at 04:00.
-It is 13 days after previous apogee on 25 August 2010 at 05:51 in ♓ Pisces.
-Lunar orbit is going to widen while the Moon is moving away from the Earth over the next 12 days, until point of next apogee on 21 September 2010 at 08:03 in ♓ Pisces.
+Moon is at perigee at 04:00 about 13 days since last apogee on 25 August 2010 at 05:51 in ♓ Pisces the lunar orbit is going to widen while the Moon is moving away from the Earth over the upcoming 12 days until point of next apogee on 21 September 2010 at 08:03 in ♓ Pisces.

 This perigee Moon is 357 193 km (221 949 mi) away from Earth.
 It is 5 315 km closer than the mean perigee distance, but it is still 13 163 km further than the closest perigee of 21st century.

-4 days after descending node on 4 September 2010 at 00:16 in ♋ Cancer.
-The Moon is located south of the ecliptic over the following 8 days, until the lunar orbit crosses from South to North in ascending node on 16 September 2010 at 13:56 in ♑ Capricorn.
+4 days after descending node on 4 September 2010 at 00:16 in ♋ Cancer the Moon is positioned south of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from South to North in ascending node on 16 September 2010 at 13:56 in ♑ Capricorn.

-6 days since the previous standstill on 2 September 2010 at 11:20 in ♊ Gemini when the Moon has reached North declination of ∠24.807°, the lunar orbit is extending southward over the next 6 days to face maximum declination of ∠-24.710° at the point of next southern standstill on 14 September 2010 at 23:47 in ♐ Sagittarius.
+6 days since the last northern standstill on 2 September 2010 at 11:20 in ♊ Gemini when the Moon has reached North declination of ∠24.807° the lunar orbit is extending southward over the next 6 days to face maximum declination of ∠-24.710° at the point of next southern standstill on 14 September 2010 at 23:47 in ♐ Sagittarius.

 The Moon is in a New Moon geocentric conjunction with the Sun and thus forming Sun-Moon-Earth syzygy alignment.